Dreibein as prepotential for three-dimensional Yang-Mills theory: On existence and uniqueness of for given

-Thus in this Appendix, we have demonstrated that with appropriate boundary condition, a unique torsion-free dreibein $e_i^a$ exists for a given generic Yang-Mills potential $A_i^a$.
-We disagree with Ref.\ \cite{hj} where it is claimed that the zero modes for the torsion-free condition (\ref{db}) make the Jacobian for the transformation $A_i^a\rightarrow e_i^a $ singular.
-Fixing the boundary condition, this transformation is indeed possible.
-Even though our arguments are mainly in the generic case with $ |B^a_i|\ne 0 $, we expect the transformation to be useful for any Yang-Mills potential.
+We have demonstrated that on fixing the boundary condition, a unique torsion-free dreibein $e_i^a$ exists for a generic Yang-Mills potential $A_i^a$.
+So, after taking into account the zero modes discussed in the first two paragraphs of this section, it should be possible to calculate the Jacobian of the transformation.
+Thus the transformation from $A_i^a$ to $e_i^a$ as given by (\ref{db}) is indeed possible.
+However the Jacobian will not be needed in the calculations of this paper.
+Only the defining equation of the dreibein will be used.